SailuGitAccount/user-search/README.md

 The application is deployed and hosted in a publicly accessible site https://user-searchbyemail.netlify.app

-The API will respond to anyone of these email addresses with valid data, when you search jonsmith@example.com janesmith@example.com doesmith@example.com
+The API will respond to anyone of these email addresses with valid data, when you search,please try searching with the following emails:
+ * jonsmith@example.com
+ * janesmith@example.com
+ * doesmith@example.com

 Description:
 Designed two responsive views.
 One is the email search view with validation and the second view is the result screen, where the results are displayed.